felipemag/rbapi/README.md

 A crawler made using Scrapy that access restricted area from my college and return grade data.

-## Deploy

-The project is ready to deploy

 ## Usage

 Make a JSON POST request to ```frb-api.herokuapp.com/crawl.json``` with these data: